juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Always take profit into strength, not weakness
 * Double support/resistance is hard to break
 * Be careful not going long on a stock after 2:30 as traders tend to take profit
 * With a small account, it's better to go long as it has better risk reward.
-Where a big account is better to go short as safer and better winning percentage, but with less l
+Where a big account is better to go short as it's  safer and better winning percentage, but with less reward.

 ## Gap up fill
 * Requirement